GuenterQuast/picoDAQ/README.md

 (see https://www.picotech.com)
-offers universal instruments that come with great software support, not only a graphical interface offering the functionality known from oscilloscopes, but - most importantly for this project - also with a software development kit (*SDK*) allowing use the devices with wide range of high-level languages.
+offers universal instruments that come with great software support, not only a graphical interface offering the functionality known from oscilloscopes, but - most importantly for this project - also with a software development kit (*SDK*) which makes it possible to use the devices with wide range of high-level languages.

-This makes it possible to implement a data acquisition system as is needed to record, analyse, classify and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear physics.
+Provided here is a data acquisition system as is needed to record, analyse, classify and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear, particle and astroparticle physics.

-This project is a first prototype towards the goal of acquiring, analysing and counting the occurrence of typical electrical wave-forms resulting from the registered occurrence of an 'event' in a one-channel, single particle detector such as photo tubes, Geiger counters, avalanche photo diodes or SiPMs.
+This project is a first prototype towards the goal of acquiring, analysing and counting the occurrence of typical electrical waveforms resulting from the registered occurrence of an 'event' in a one-channel, single particle detector such as photo tubes, Geiger counters, avalanche photo diodes or SiPMs.

-The random nature of such processes and the need to keep dead times low requires an input buffer and a buffer manager running in as a background thread.
+The random nature of such processes and the need to keep dead times low requires an input buffer and a buffer manager running as a background process.
 Data are provided via the buffer manager's interface to several consumer processes to analyse, check or visualise data and analysis results.
 Such consumers may be obligatory ones, i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
 A second type of random consumers receives an event copy from the buffer manager upon request, without pausing the data acquisition process.
 Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.
+Examples are provided for such conusmers running as a 'thread' within the python interpreter or as subprocesses using the 'multiprocessing' package.

-Code presently tested with PicoScope device classes PS2000a and PS4000 under Ubuntu and openSUSE Leap.
+Code tested with PicoScope device classes PS2000a and PS4000 under Ubuntu and openSUSE Leap.

-This project originated as a demonstration to analyse pulses from a Photomultiplier or a Silicon Photo Multiplier (SiPM) registering  optical signals from  a detector - a coffeepot with water in the simplest case.
+This project originated as a demonstration to analyse pulses from a Photomultiplier (PM) or a Silicon Photo Multiplier (SiPM) registering
+optical signals from  a detector - a coffeepot with water in the simplest case.

 **Requirements**: